 Caroline: “Flatterer.
 How many other secret childer does he have in the city?”
 Caroline muses.

-She smiles.
+Caroline: She smiles back.
 “Too on the nose.
 A less pointed one, then.
 How close was he to René?”

 Caroline: “My Embrace was no accident.
 Nor was my trip to the Dungeon.
 Nor were either uncalculated,” she observes.

 “Someone wanted me there with purpose.
 A purpose who had little to do with me.
 Someone who knew of plans that were very carefully guarded.”

 GM: “And you believe that someone was my childe.
 On what grounds?”